Tensung FC

-Tensung FC is a Bhutanese professional football club which competes in the Bhutan Premier League, the top tier of Bhutanese football.
+Tensung Football Club is the football section of the Royal Bhutan Army that competes in the Bhutan Premier League, the top tier of Bhutanese football.

 History

 In Tensung's first Thimphu League season in 2016, the club finished 7th with a goal difference of −28.
 They registered their first point in April, holding Thimphu FC to a 0–0 draw.